More than 13,000 people in Western Canada evacuated as wildfires rage across region amid hot weather and high winds - KTVZ

 At least 78 wildfires are burning across the western province, 19 of which are burning out of control, Stephen Lacroix, the region’s emergency management agency director, told reporters during a Friday news conference.

-“This is a stark reminder of just how unpredictable and powerful wildfire can be,” said Lacroix.
+“This is a stark reminder of just how unpredictable and powerful wildfire can be,” Lacroix said.

 Some residents in the community of Fox Lake, where the fires are severe, had to be evacuated by helicopters, according to Christie Tucker, Alberta Wildfire’s information unit manager.
 On Friday morning, dozens of firefighters in Fox Lake were battling the blazes, which burned nearly 11,000 acres, officials said.